caseif/JAM/README.md

 The third element contains the unqualified original (obfuscated) name of the target method (i.e. the one containing the parameter of interest).

+The fourth element contains the original (obfuscated) descriptor of the target method.

-The fourth element contains the zero-indexed ordinal of the parameter of interest (`0` targets the first parameter, `1` targets the second, etc.).
+The fifth element contains the zero-indexed ordinal of the parameter of interest (`0` targets the first  parameter, `1` targets the second, etc.).

-The fifth element contains the original (obfuscated) descriptor of the parameter's type.
+The sixth element contains the original (obfuscated) descriptor of the parameter's type.

-The sixth element contains the new name of the parameter.
+The seventh element contains the new name of the parameter.

 #### Example
 ```
-MP com/example/a b 0 Ljava/lang/String; idString
+MP com/example/a b Ljava/lang/String; 0 Ljava/util/List; idString
 ```

-This example targets the first parameter (index `0`) of method `b` in class `com/example/a` with (parameter) descriptor `Ljava/lang/String;`, renaming it to `idString`.
+This example targets the first parameter (index `0`) of method `b` with descriptor `Ljava/util/List;` in class `com/example/a` with (parameter) descriptor `Ljava/lang/String;`, renaming it to `idString`.

 ## Differences from SRG
 This format contains many differences from its parent.
 Below is a list of all notable changes as well as rationale for